nextcloud/documentation/admin_manual/configuration/configuration_database.rst

 because this will automatically be done by ownCloud when you login for the first time.

-In the ownCloud configuration in :file:`config/config.php` you need to set at least the **datadirectory** parameter to the directory where your data and database should be stored.
-Note that for the PDO SQLite driver this directory must be writable (this is recommended for ownCloud anyway).
-No authentication is required to access the database therefore most of the default parameters could be taken as is:
+An ownCloud configured to use sqlite only needs to contain the reference to a writable data directory (which is required for the rest of ownCloud's operation as well anyway).
+The :file:`config/config.php` as created by the :doc:`installation/installation_wizard` could therefore contain entries like
+this:

 .. code-block:: php